onyxgrid/xCalligraph/README.md

-xCall-Event-Watcher tracks the ICON Blockchain for xCall events.
+xCalligraph tracks the ICON Blockchain for xCall events.
 Especially sendMessage events.
 Triggers a executeCall tx when a sendMessage event is found.

-If you hook up a wallet with funds to the watcher it will automatically send the executeCall tx.
+If you hook up a wallet with funds to xCalligraph it will automatically send the executeCall tx.

 Atm it will be connected to the Berlin testnet.
 So it will only work with Berlin testnet as destination chain.